-The Recovery premium/ School Led tutoring grant and academic mentoring were used to provide daily, individual, evidence based intervention for targeted pupils by staff familiar to the children and this closes gaps.
+The Recovery premium/ School Led tutoring grant and academic mentoring were used to provide daily, individual, evidence based intervention for targeted pupils.
+Interventions were delivered by staff familiar to the children and this helped feed information between teachers and staff to ensure gaps close.